longjie/ros_cython_example/README.md

 (originally) written in python files in the package directory (src/ros_cython_example).

-Assume you want to re-implement 'mul_two_ints' and 'fibonacci' in C because some reason such as performance.
-The functions are implemented in C in:
+Assume we want to re-implement 'mul_two_ints' and 'fibonacci' in C because of performance reason.
+The functions are implemented in C in files:

 - src/mul_two_ints.c
 - src/fibonacci.c